mboate12/Biostatistics-Portfolio/SQL/README.md

 # SQL Projects
-This folder contains SQL projects that demonstrate data querying, cleaning, aggregation, and analysis skills applied to healthcare and public health datasets.
+This folder will contain SQL projects that demonstrate data querying, cleaning, aggregation, and analysis skills applied to healthcare and public health datasets.

 ## 📂 Current Personal Projects
 - **Hospital Quality Analysis**